azavea/open-data-standards/README.md

 The criteria used to select the standards includes the following:

- * *Location-based* - Azavea is a geospatial analysis and visualization company, so we have focused on standards that have a location component; that turns out to not limit us very much as the vast majority of data being released by government has a location component to it.
+ * *Location-based* - Azavea is a geospatial analysis and visualization company, so we have focused on standards that have a location component; that turns out to not limit us very much, as the vast majority of data being released by government has a location component to it.

  * *Published standard* – Documentation for the specification has been published and is available online.

- * *Machine-readable* - Based on JSON, CSV, XML, or similar structure that can be consumed by software in a consistent, organized way
+ * *Machine-readable* - Based on JSON, CSV, XML, or similar structure that can be consumed by software in a consistent, organized way.

+ * *Focus on Cities* - Standards for data commonly used by cities that facilitate improved civic processes.

- * *Adoption* - Adopted by at least one large city or heavily used by an aggregator of civic data
+ * *Adoption* - Adopted by at least one large city or heavily used by an aggregator of civic data.

 ## What can I do to support open data standards?